gouherdanish/gouherdanish.github.io/_posts/2024-08-22-logistic-regression.md

 Here we implement Logistic regression from scratch, we take a very simple example but will go very in-depth, presenting with theory and hand calculation at each step.

-We will also verify our results it with standard implementations from Scikit Learn package
+We will also verify our results with standard implementations from `scikit-Learn` package

 That will make things a lot easier and intuitive

 ---
 ## Assumptions

-- Two output classes Binary Classification
+- Only two target classes are present (Binary Classification)
-- Two Predictor Variables are considered for simplicity
+- Only two predictor Variables are considered for simplicity
-- Binary Cross entropy (log loss) is taken as Model loss function
+- Binary Cross entropy (log loss) is considered as the model loss function
-- No regularization is considered (penalty=0)
+- Regularization is not considered (penalty=0)
 - Learning rate is assumed comstant (0.01)

 ---